furioussoul/tailmaster/README.md

 Recommand use webpack constructor spa to inject esview.

+# How to drag/drop?
+Esview use grid system,

+for creating an app, you should drop 'Frame' into 'DropPanel',

+drop 'Row' into dropPanel,drop 'Col' into 'Row'.

+For creating a search form ,you should drop 'Form' into 'Col'.

+then drop 'FormItem' into 'Form',drop 'Input、Radio、Button etc.' into 'FormItem'.

+right click to edit script to use eventCenter to comminute between components,

+also you can use ajax in script in the same domain.

 # Quick Start

 To build vue spa,you only need 3 steps, after then run script